Skip to main content

 ~/Library/Application Support/Daintree

-The files that matter inside that directory:
+The files that matter inside it:

 For how Daintree persists session state during normal operation, see Session Management.